 This pesto sauce, through rounds and rounds of testing, has been honed to the perfect ratio, ingredients, and method.
-And while a mortar and pestle is a bit of work, the superior sauce it produces compared to a food processor can't be argued.
+And, while a mortar and pestle requires a bit of work, the superior sauce it produces compared to a food processor can't be argued with.
 This is the true, best pesto.
-Still, if you want to use a food processor, you will end up with a very good pesto using this ratio of ingredients (just pulse the garlic, salt, and pine nuts together first, then add the cheese and follow with the basil; stir in the oil).
+Still, if you want to use a food processor, you will end up with a very good pesto using this ratio of ingredients.
+(Just pulse the garlic, salt, and pine nuts together first, then add the cheese and follow with the basil; stir in the oil.)

-- Using a mortar and pestle creates a luxurious sauce with a rich, deep flavor and beautiful, silky texture that is superior to what a food processor will create.
+- Using a mortar and pestle creates a luxurious sauce with a rich, deep flavor and a beautiful, silky texture that's superior to what a food processor can do.

 - Pecorino Fiore Sardo is a slightly milder sheep's-milk cheese, and creates a more balanced, less harsh pesto sauce.

-- Mild olive oil creates a more balanced, less aggressively spicy sauce.
+- Mild olive oil results in a more balanced, less aggressively spicy sauce.

 - Yield:Makes enough for 4 servings

 - 2 medium cloves garlic

 - 3 ounces basil leaves (from about a 4-ounce bunch), washed with water still clinging to the leaves

 - 2 tablespoons (30g) pine nuts

 - 2 1/2 tablespoons (1 ounce) grated Parmigiano Reggiano

 - 3/4 ounce (about 2 tablespoons) Pecorino Fiore Sardo (see note)

 Using a mortar and pestle, combine garlic and sea salt and grind to a paste.

 Add basil leaves, a handful at a time, and grind against the walls of the mortar; it's easier to use a circular grinding motion than to try to pound the leaves with the pestle.
 Continue until all basil leaves have been crushed to fine bits and have released their green liquid.

 Pesto can be served with pasta right away, or transferred to a jar or container, covered with a small layer of olive oil, sealed, and refrigerated overnight.